kn0wmad/monerod-startos/README.md

 ```
 **Tip:** You can also install the monerod.s9pk by sideloading: **Embassy -> Settings -> Sideload Service**
 ## Verify Install
-Go to your Embassy Services page, select **Monero**, configure and start the service.
+Go to your Embassy Services page, select **Monero**, then configure and start the service.

 ## Donations
 885A1RytMgJFYG8PniGivyDrnS5eT9ew8dZk1TvWHFZeMPNSHurGVUM1vEkj4DQtznbRuEfZRuUMNgQWr2dxAe12VfBpeKP